Christopher-Schulze/GooglePicz/docs/DOCUMENTATION.md

 ## 🚧 Project Status: Early Development

-**Note**: GooglePicz is an **experimental** project.
-The information in this documentation reflects the current state and is subject to change as development progresses.
-Planned features include video playback, advanced search and face recognition.
+**Note**: GooglePicz is still experimental but now includes advanced search filters, optional video playback and an early face recognition module.
+The APIs may change as these features are refined.

 ## 🏗️ Architecture